vijaybioinfo/CD8_Asthma_2025/README.md

 The single-cell RNA-seq raw and processed files from scRNA-seq and spatial transcriptomics data can be downloaded through the following GEO accession number:

 ## Raw data pre-processing
+For more specific information about the data generation and processing, please check the "methods" section within the manuscript.

 # Single-cell RNA-seq
 • To do the 10x demultiplexing and mapping pull our in-house pipeline using Cell Ranger.
 • To do the donor demultiplexing pull our in-house pipeline.